juxor/afaq/markdown/secJ2.md

-that their bankruptcy is inevitable."_ If we _"want the **masses** to follow us"_, we need to _"support"_ such parties _"in the same way as the rope supports a hanged man."_ In this way, by experiencing the reformists in official, _"the majority will soon become disappointed in their leaders and will begin to support communism."_ [**The Lenin Anthology**, p.
+that their bankruptcy is inevitable."_ If we _"want the **masses** to follow us"_, we need to _"support"_ such parties _"in the same way as the rope supports a hanged man."_ In this way, by experiencing the reformists in office, _"the majority will soon become disappointed in their leaders and will begin to support communism."_ [**The Lenin Anthology**, p.
 603, p.
 605 and p.
 602]

 This tactic is suggested for two reasons.
 The first is that revolutionaries will be able to reach more people by being seen to support popular, trade